Skip to main content

 If you require internet or phone service for your line of work, you can deduct the percentage of time you use the service for business purposes.
 For example, if you use the internet 8 hours per day for client tasks, you could deduct up to 30% of your monthly bill.
 You can either keep a detailed log of the time spent or estimate your usage.

-If you use the phone often, you can consider buying a dedicated line for your business.
-Then, you can write off 100% of the expense.
+If you use the phone often, you can consider buying a dedicated line for your business and then write off 100% of the expense.
 However, it's wise to avoid writing off 100% of your internet bill.
 The IRS typically views this as a red flag because most people use a single internet connection for both business and personal use.

 7Marketing and advertising